hpi-epic/gpucsl/README.md

 ## <a name="usage"></a>  Usage

 Linux and a NVIDIA GPU with CUDA are required.
-We support running on multiple GPUs (experimental; for now, only for Gaussian CI kernel - `DataDistribution.GAUSSIAN`).
+We support running on multiple GPUs (experimental; for now, only for Gaussian CI kernel - `GaussianPC`).

 ### CLI